davidmalcolm/2017-cauldron-talk/source/index.rst

 * implement a pragmatic subset of BLT

+  * my hope is to come up with a useful subset with no noticeable effect on compile time/memory

 * continue investigating wrapper nodes

 * any other possible solutions I haven't thought of?